Andre Patterson (American football)

-Andre Cornelius Patterson Sr. (born June 12, 1960) is an American football coach who is the defensive line coach for the New York Giants of the National Football League (NFL).
+Andre Cornelius Patterson Sr. (born June 12, 1960) is an American football coach who most recently served as the defensive line coach for the New York Giants of the National Football League (NFL).
 He has previously been a defensive line coach for the Denver Broncos, Cleveland Browns, Dallas Cowboys, New England Patriots and Minnesota Vikings.
 Patterson was the head football coach at California Polytechnic State University from 1994 to 1996.

 College career

 Patterson started his college football playing career at Contra Costa College from 1978 to 1980 as a defensive lineman.
 He then transferred to the University of Montana in 1981 before suffering a career-ending knee injury.
 Patterson graduated from Montana in 1983 with a bachelor's degree in secondary education.

 Coaching career

 High school and college

 Patterson started his coaching career as a graduate assistant at Montana.
 He then became an assistant coach at Renton High School from 1983 to 1986 and Saint Monica Catholic High School in 1987, where he also coached the varsity baseball team.
-He returned to the college football level in 1989 with Western Michigan as a defensive coordinator.
+He returned to the college football level in 1989 with Western Washington university as a defensive coordinator.

 As head coach at Cal Poly, newly an FCS-level team, Patterson led the Mustangs to one American West Conference championship and recruited future pros including Kamil Loud and Antonio Warren.
 In 1997, he received his first opportunity to coach in the National Football League.